Home > Analyses > Technology > Fiserv, Inc.

 CompetitorMarket Cap.

-Fiserv ranks 4th among its top 10 competitors.
-Its market cap is about 12.5% of IBM’s, the sector leader.
-Fiserv is below the average market cap of the top 10 players (64.6B) but above the sector median (17.8B).
-It holds a 17.4% market cap advantage over its nearest larger rival, Cognizant.
+Fiserv ranks 4th among its competitors, with a market cap just 12.26% of the leader, IBM.
+The company sits below the average market cap of the top 10 (64.6B) but remains above the median for the sector (17.8B).
+It holds a significant 19.56% market cap gap above its nearest competitor, indicating a solid competitive cushion.

 Comparisons with competitors